nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 SynciT's approach to match auto-numbers between 2 environments is a simple one - insert records, retrieve the ids, store them in a mapping table to map with those from source.
 After that, whenever an entity needs to reference a fk, it fetches the new FK Id from said mapping table.

-The opportunity to improve here, comes from the matching flow - SynciT used an approach often mentioned in Outsystems forums and blogs, of creating temporary tables to update incoming entity fk records.
+The opportunity to improve here, comes from the matching flow - SynciT used an approach often mentioned in OutSystems forums and blogs, of creating temporary tables to update incoming entity fk records.
 While there's nothing wrong with that, it implies a lot of disk reads and writes because temporary tables are tables after all.
-Furthermore, Oracle's Outsystems user has no permissions to create temporary tables, so that was already a no no for Oracle.
+Furthermore, Oracle's OutSystems user has no permissions to create temporary tables, so that was already a no no for Oracle.

 ![InMem](../images/SynciTSpeedingUp/InMem.jpg)

-Moving the whole thing to memory involved some caching and taking advantage of Outsystems extensions singleton patterns, but the results show an observable 10x faster fk updates and above.
+Moving the whole thing to memory involved some caching and taking advantage of OutSystems extensions singleton patterns, but the results show an observable 10x faster fk updates and above.
 It can actually be a lot more than that, a disk read/write vs memory factors in the 1000x.

 -----